 All full-time students attending the Scranton campus who do not commute daily from the home of their parent(s), legal guardian(s) or spouse must reside in campus housing when they are actively enrolled in college courses.
-Commuting distance is defined as 30 miles from campus or less.
+Commuting distance is defined as 45 miles from campus or less.
+Student athletes with a residence more than 30 miles from campus must reside in campus housing.
 This policy applies to any time of enrollment, including summer sessions and intersession.